michael-hoffman-26/node-ts-server/README.md

 attention we dont use all the npm dependecies in this project right now

+YOU SHOULD CREATE ".env" folder and add your secret
+"
+SECRET_TOKEN_GITHUB=SECRET
+"

 ```bash
 nvm install 18.15.0 # for the first time
 nvm use